Can You Have a Child After Varicocele Surgery?

 Varicocele surgery is performed by a microsurgical method.
 The testis vessels are reached by entering a 2 cm incision in the groin area.
 Under a microscope, enlarged veins are separated from other vessels and tied up.

 Since varicocele surgery is performed by microsurgical methods, all the vessels in that area must be connected.
-The duration of the operation may vary from 1 to 2.5 hours, depending on whether the operation is unilateral or bilateral and the number of tied up vessels.
+The duration of the operation may vary from 1 to 2.5 hours, depending on whether the operation is unilateral or bilateral, and the how many tied up vessels there will be.

 Since varicocele surgery is performed by microsurgical method, the complication rate is extremely low.
-The most important risk is the connection of the testicular artery and its related complication of testisical shrinkage and blood supply deterioration.
+The most important risk is the connection of the testicular artery, and its related complication of testicular atrophy and blood supply deterioration.
 However, since the operation is performed by microsurgical method, artery and vein separation can be distinguished very clearly.
 The likelihood of such a complication is extremely low nowadays.
 The likelihood of liquid accumulation around the testicle is also very low.
 In addition, risks such as the development of postoperative infection and bleeding should not be ignored.
-By paying attention to sterilization and checking bleeding regularly minimize the possible problems.
+By paying attention to sterilization and checking bleeding regularly, we minimize the possible problems.

 Varicocele is treated with different surgical and radiological methods.